 No one wants to think about getting sick on a cruise vacation.
-Although ships go above and beyond to maintain a clean and safe environment for guests, there are still threats to health that just cannot be controlled.
+Although ships go above and beyond to maintain a clean and safe environment for guests, there are still health threats that just cannot be controlled.

 Luckily, there are things you can do to avoid these ways of getting sick.